Gymnastics at the 1904 Summer Olympics – Men's club swinging

-The men's club swinging was an artistic gymnastics event held as part of the gymnastics at the 1904 Summer Olympics programme.
+The men's club swinging was an artistic gymnastics event held as part of the gymnastics programme at the 1904 Summer Olympics.
 It was the only time the club swinging event was held, though an "Indian clubs" competition was held at the 1932 Summer Olympics.
 An unknown number of gymnasts competed, only three are known.
 The competition was held on Friday, October 28, 1904.